Handler Parameters

 Extras on Redis atomic Projections

-Additional to these common parameters, ProjectionLenses can add parameters to be used by handler methods.
-For instance handler methods of a @RedisBatched projection should use:
+Additional to these common parameters, Projections can add parameters to be used by handler methods.
+For instance handler methods on @RedisTransactional projections that should use:

 Parameter TypeDescriptionvalid on @Handlervalid on @HandlerFor